edryukai/leetcode/lessons/heap.md

     * Here we also remove a number
 * On further thought, we notice that heaps are bad for arbitrary removal
 * Both of these operations can be done by effectively using a balanced BST so use Treemaps!

+## [759] Employee free time
+* Similar to merging k sorted lists
+* Thinking: input lists are sorted, and you need to find common free times which you can get by first merging them, and second finding out intervals that are free after all busy times are merged